How to get a Chinese Visa in Hong Kong – Index

-There are a lot of VISA agencies in Hong Kong.
+There are a lot of visa agencies in Hong Kong.
 Personally, I like Forever Bright.
-With the rush service, you’ll pay 750 HKD for a single entry L or M VISA and 850 HKD for a double entry L or M VISA (prices are 450 HKD and 550 HKD for the 4 days service, respectively).
+With the normal service (4 working days), you’ll pay 750 HKD for a single entry L or M Visa and 970 HKD for a double-entry L or M visa (30 days per entry).

-However, there are many exceptions to this; you can check the price for your nationality by following this link.
+However, there are many exceptions; you can check the price for your nationality by following this link.

-The 6-12 month business VISA isn’t available for all nationalities and will cost you between 850 and 1,550 HKD (however we heard of people that paid up to 8,000 HKD; thus we advice you to contact the agency well in advance, in order to know what fee you will have to pay in your case).
+The multi-entry 6-12 months visa isn’t available for all nationalities and will cost you between 1,370 and 2,890 HKD (however we heard of people that paid up to 8,000 HKD; thus we advise you to contact the agency well in advance, in order to know what fee you will have to pay in your case).

 Here is their address and contact information of Forever Bright Agency: